tus/tusd/README.md

 ### I am getting TemporaryErrors (Lockfile created, but doesn't exist)!
 What can I do?

-This error should only occur when you are using tusd inside VirtualBox.
-Please see the answer above for more details on when this can happen and how to avoid it.
+This error can occur when you are running tusd's disk storage on a file system which does not support symbolic links.
+These symbolic links are used to create lock files for ensuring that an upload's data is consistent.
+For example, this problem can happen when running tusd inside VirtualBox (see the answer above for more details) or when using file system interfaces to cloud storage providers (see https://github.com/tus/tusd/issues/257).
+We recommend you to ensure that your file system supports symbolic links, use a different file system, or use one of tusd's cloud storage abilities.
+If the problem still persists, please open a bug report.

 ### How can I prevent users from downloading the uploaded files?